-Significant judgement is involved in determining the Group's provision for income taxes.
-There are certain transactions and computations for which the ultimate tax determation is uncertain during the ordinary course of business.
-The Group recognised tax liabilities based on estimates of whether additional taxes will be due.
+Significant judgement is involved in determining the Group's and the Company's provision for income taxes.
+There are certain transactions and computations for which the ultimate tax determination is uncertain during the ordinary course of business.
+The Group and the Company recognised tax liabilities based on estimates of whether additional taxes will be due.
 Where the final tax outcome of these matters is different from the amounts that were initially recognised, such difference will impact the income tax and deferred tax provisions in the period in which such determination is made.